misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 Like the ILT checks for the previous registry item, these should be in an **AND** relationship with one another, which is the default, and this time, these should be remain configured as **Is** since we want LAPS to be disabled if they're true.
 Click `OK` to close out of the ILT menu and new Registry item menu, saving your changes.

 There is a configurable **order** to the processing of Group Policy Preferences and Item-level targeting items. **With these, the lowest number applies first**[^fn-precedence-vs-gpp-order].
 This is the order that we would want them in: the GPP item to enable LAPS goes first and would be overridden by item to disable it if that one matched instead.
-You shouldn't need to change the order, since you created them in order, but know that you can if you had to for other GPPs/ILTs that you write.
+You shouldn't need to change the order, since you created them in the order you'd want, but know that you can if you had to for other GPPs/ILTs that you write.

 Feel free to compare your work to our screenshot of the second Registry item's configuration and its ILT configuration: